 3. Invest in a BBL Pillow for Sitting and Reclining

-A dedicated BBL pillow shifts body weight to the thighs, sparing the buttocks when you sit.
-While it’s not a substitute for a proper sleeping position, it helps during daytime rest, meals, and short car rides.
+A dedicated BBL pillow helps redistribute body weight to the thighs, reducing pressure on the buttocks during sitting and reclined rest after a BBL.
+While it is not a substitute for proper sleep positioning in bed, a BBL pillow provides important support during daytime rest, meals, and short car rides.
 Choose a model with:

 - High-density foam for consistent support